-Prerequisites: permission of the instructor Recommended: GNDR 710-3 Precluded: ANTH 406-3
+Prerequisites: permission of the instructor Recommended: GNDR 710-3 Precluded: ANTH 406-3 comparative critique of contemporary ethnographic research of selected cultures or regions.

-ANTH 607-3 Topics in British Columbia Ethnography A comparative critique of contemporary ethnographic research of selected cultures or regions.
+ANTH 607-3 Topics in British Columbia Ethnography A

-ANTH 609-3 Topics in British Columbia Archaeology A problem-based seminar in which selected issues will be examined from several points of view.
+ANTH 609-3 Topics in British Columbia Archaeology A problembased seminar in which selected issues will be examined from several points of view.

-Prerequisites: permission of the instructor Precluded: ANTH 409-3 ANTH 610-3 Theory of Nation and State A critical examination of theories of ethnicity, nationalism and statehood from an anthropological perspective.
+ANTH 610-3 Theory of Nation and State A critical examination of theories of ethnicity, nationalism and statehood from an anthropological perspective.